carpentries/docs.carpentries.org/source/handbooks/instructors.md

 #### No Shows

-A ‘No Show’ is when a trainee does not cancel or contact the [Instructor Training Team](mailto:instructor.training@carpentries.org) before an event, and does not attend training.
+A ‘No Show’ is when a trainee does not cancel or contact the {{'[Instructor Training Team](mailto:{})'.format(instructor_training_email)}} before an event, and does not attend training.
 In a 'No Show' event, the training seat will be considered used.

-If extenuating circumstances have prevented a trainee from cancelling, contacting, or attending an event, they may request permission to register for an additional event using the same registration code by emailing instructor.training@carpentries.org.
+If extenuating circumstances have prevented a trainee from cancelling, contacting, or attending an event, they may request permission to register for an additional event using the same registration code by emailing {{'[{}](mailto:{})'.format(instructor_training_email, instructor_training_email)}}.
 IMPORTANT: **Requests to re-register <span style="text-decoration:underline;">must</span> be received within 7 days after the end date of the training. **

 Trainees with multiple unexplained no-shows may be barred from future registration.